 I actively encourage dialogue with the environment to influence the outcome of my work, such as mist or rain dripping into or washing away paint, the sun rapidly drying marks as they land, or snow and ice freezing, crusting and cracking watery mixes.
 The fluid properties of mixing-changing paint reflect the transitory world of light and water, merging and mutating.
 I try to balance the sense of change and motion in elements like the sky and water with the permanence and solidity in forms such as rocks and ancient trees.
 I am fascinated by the drama we experience between these different spaces of time and change.

+Joe has studied art with Carole Vincent and at Falmouth and Nottingham and he exhibits regularly in Portugal and the South West.
+Joe has work in private collections in the UK, Spain, Portugal, France, Sweden, Germany, Prague, USA, Brazil, Australia and Malaysia.
 His work plays between experience from the bleak landscape of Dartmoor and the Atlantic coastline to the light, colour and climate of Portugal and Australia.
 Charting seasonal and climatic changes, Joe describes the sensations we feel as sunlight, cloud and water move through the world around us.
 He paints in location, absorbing and transferring patterns and colours directly from the environment to canvas.